jennytianne/Code-Sample/README.md

+# Coding Sample
-# This directory includes the coding samples I wrote in SAS, Stata and R.
+This directory includes the coding samples I wrote in SAS, Stata and R.